wrgr/cppbook/assignments.md

 ### Core Assignment 46 - Common App 2nd Draft

+Please develop a second draft of your common app.
+This one should be revised from the first version you completed earlier in the program and must include the additional information essay!
+(Think about any special circumstances you want to explain, or an activity you'd like to highlight.)

+In general, these are looking pretty good, but focus on the following:
+- Completeness and polish
+- Please include your regular long common app essay or your resume for this assignment.
+- Make sure you fill everything out; ask your mentor to look over things.
+- You should have information in all sections, including activities, future test plans, courses, etc.
+- Be accurate - this is a legal document; ask questions if you have them!
+EVERYTHING YOU INCLUDE SHOULD BE ALREADY COMPLETED, NOT PLANNED!
+- Choose a school in future plans, and fill out the boxes accordingly, including a supplement if required.
+We recommend that you choose your first choice school.
+- Make sure you put as many details as you can under activities - remember that you are trying to shape things into a "theme" with your "standout factors."
+Definitely don't write one word descriptions!!!
+Focus on places you've demonstrated leadership.
+- DO NOT ACTUALLY SUBMIT!!!!

+Questions in the forum, please!

 #### [](#ca047)

 ### Core Assignment 47 - UMCP Application Essay Revision 1